 4. Enjoy the view from Poznan Castle

 Today the building houses a branch of the National Museum in Poznan, the Museum of Applied Arts, showing furniture, gold and silverware, ceramics and weapons.
-Included in your ticket is the entry to the tower and its viewing platform.
+Your ticket includes entry to the tower and its viewing platform.
 From up there you will be rewarded with the most amazing views over Poznan, and especially over the Old Town.